-Over the full year for 2012-13 there was an average of 60 full-time equivalent positions (FTEs).
-There were also additional staff seconded into the Office and people employed through recruitment agencies to cover short term vacancies and work requirements.
+Over the full year for 2013-14 there was an average of 60 full-time equivalent positions (FTEs).
+There were also additional people employed through recruitment agencies to cover short term vacancies and work requirements.

-As at 30 June 2013 there were 72 staff (65.6 FTEs) undertaking the work of the Office.
-There were 69 people (62.4 FTEs) directly employed by the Office, including 55 full-time employees and 14 part-time employees.
+As at 30 June 2014 there were 66 staff (62.5 FTEs) undertaking the work of the Office.
+There were 63 people (59.5 FTEs) directly employed by the Office, including 52 full-time employees and 11 part-time employees.
 This includes people on unpaid leave, contract staff providing short term expertise and backfilling staff during extended leave periods and people seconded out of the Office.
 The net total is adjusted for people seconded into and out of the Office and people employed through a recruitment agency to cover short term vacancies.